nextcloud/documentation/admin_manual/windmill_workflows/index.rst

 Windmill allows using so-called approval steps, which are essentially asynchronous scripts that wait for the call to an additional webhook URL.
 The most prominent use case for this are approval workflows where you get automated input from somewhere which needs to be approved by a human.
 Once the human approves or disapproves by triggering the webhook URL the workflow will resume.

 Using the scripts provided for Nextcloud, you can send approval links to the humans in charge of approving via Nextcloud Talk or a simple notification in Nextcloud.
 Of course, you may also use any of the other scripts for sending messages available in the Windmill hub.

+Windmill has a default approval user interface at a specific URL, but it is not very nice.
+We recommend using the ``approve_links`` apps which allows creating a beautiful temporary approval page with a custom message and approve and disapprove buttons.